enter-a-new-username3/bet365-scraper/README.md

 This repository contains the API service source code.
 To explore its full capabilities, you can request a **demo**.

 ## Contact
-If you are interested in trying out the API or want a demo, please reach out to me directly.
+If you are interested in trying out the API or want a demo, please reach out to me via Discord.

 ## Note
 This API is designed to help developers handle bot‑detection challenges and maintain stable access when interacting with Bet365 under legitimate and authorized use cases.
 It provides a controlled environment for managing request patterns and mitigating false positives from automated protection systems.